Shobhit-Mishra-02/express/README.md

-# Express starter template with typescript
+# Express starter template with ES6

-This is just simple express starter template with typescript support and testing is done with jest and supertest.
+This is just simple express starter template with ES6 support and testing is done with jest and supertest.

 ## Quick start